agryman/acmpy/journals/arthurs-journal-2020.md

 - I created a new IntelliJ project from the sympy sources, creating a new virtual environment
 - I ran `pip install mpmath` in the sympy virtual environment
 - I ran `bin/test` which runs all the sympy tests, looks OK but is taking time to complete
-- while the tests were stilling in the sympy project I viewed `README.rst` but the preview window showed errors associated with `.. code-block:: python` directives, `Cannot analyze code.
+- while the tests were still running in the sympy project I viewed `README.rst` but the preview window showed errors associated with `.. code-block:: python` directives, `Cannot analyze code.
 Pygments package not found.`
 - I presume that I need to `pip install Pygments` in the sympy virtual environment since it is the project interpreter